Looking back over three decades, the esteemed SA producer discusses issues in the filmmaking business, including African cinema’s “branding problem”.

 by FE Team

-Tems won the Best African Music Performance category at the …
+Tems won the Best African Music Performance category at the 2025 Grammys for “Love Me …

 Are films characterised as Nollywood’s Yoruba epics only to be critiqued by reviewers from or …